MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance PowerShell.
 For more information, see [Security & Compliance PowerShell](https://learn.microsoft.com/powershell/exchange/scc-powershell).

-Use the New-DeviceConditionalAccessRule cmdlet to create mobile device conditional access rules in Basic Mobility and Security in Microsoft 365.
+Use the New-DeviceConditionalAccessRule cmdlet to create device conditional access rules in Basic Mobility and Security in Microsoft 365.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).